kristinemlarson/gnssrefl/docs/pages/rinex2snr.md

 with <code>-stream R</code> or <code>-stream S</code>.
 I usually look for both files without you having to set it.

-The snr options are mostly based on the need to remove the "direct" signal.
-This is not related to a specific site mask and that is why the most frequently used options (99 and 66) have a maximum elevation angle of 30 degrees.
-The azimuth-specific mask is decided later when you run <code>gnssir</code>.
-The SNR choices are:

-- 66 is elevation angles less than 30 degrees (**this is the default**)
-- 99 is elevation angles of 5-30 degrees
-- 88 is elevation angles of 5-90 degrees
-- 50 is elevation angles less than 10 degrees (good for very tall sites, high-rate applications)

 **More rinex2snr options:**

 *orbit file options for general users:*